Poland’s top court rules out abortions due to fetal defects

 One of the judges who did not back the ruling, Leon Kieres, argued he was mindful of the situation and condition of women when deprived of the right to decide about a pregnancy with defects.

 Polish lawmakers considered legislation earlier this year that would have imposed a near-total ban on abortion by outlawing the procedure in cases of fetal abnormalities, even when a fetus has no chance of survival.
 They ended up postponing a final vote on the proposal brought by a Catholic group.
-Similar efforts also were mothballed in the past following mass nationwide protests that are not possible now under the anti-COVID-19 regulations.
+Similar efforts also were mothballed in the past following mass nationwide protests.

 By MONIKA SCISLOWSKA